Vilmos Kondor: Detective Tibor Ferenczy Series

 Budapest is plunged into chaos.
 The air is dominated by drones, the streets by armed men and a handful of police trying to stop them.
 In this confusion, Capt.
 Tibor Ferenczy tracks down the killer, who at first he thinks is a simple madman, but it soon becomes clear that he is taking his victims based on a precise and conscious plan.
-He can only count on his companion, the university student Réka Lengyel.
-The manhunt takes place in revolutionary nests, politicians' hideouts and dark corner pubs, while disaster tourists in party buses roam the streets of Budapest.